Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: System Description and Some Preliminaries

-The matrix $\Phi$ is called the subsystem connection matrix (SCM), which describes influences between different subsystems of an NDS.
-A graph can be assigned to an NDS when each subsystem is regarded as a node and each nonzero element in the SCM $\Phi$ is regarded as an edge.
+The matrix $\Phi$ is called the subsystem connection matrix (SCM), which describes influences between different subsystems of an NDS and can also be a MVF of some FPPs.
+This dependence, however, is omitted for conciseness.
+A graph can be assigned to an NDS when each subsystem is regarded as a node and each nonzero element in the SCM $\Phi$ as an edge.
 This graph is usually referred as the structure or topology of the associated NDS.

-Compared with the subsystem model adopted in \cite{zhou15,zyl18,zhou19}, it is clear that each of its system matrices in the above model, that is, ${A_{\rm\bf *\#}(i)}$, ${B_{\rm\bf *}(i)}$, ${C_{\rm\bf *}(i)}$ with ${\rm\bf *,\#}={\rm\bf x}$, ${\rm\bf u}$, ${\rm\bf v}$, ${\rm\bf y}$ or ${\rm\bf z}$, as well as the matrices $E(i)$ and ${D_{\rm\bf u}(i)}$, is a matrix valued function of the parameter vector $p_{i}$.
-This reflects the fact that in an actual system, elements of its system matrices are usually not independent of each other, and some of them can not be changed in system designs.
+Compared with the subsystem model adopted in \cite{Zhou2015,zyl2018,Zhou2019}, it is clear that each of its system matrices in the above model, that is, ${A_{\rm\bf *\#}(i)}$, ${B_{\rm\bf *}(i)}$, ${C_{\rm\bf *}(i)}$ with ${\rm\bf *,\#}={\rm\bf x}$, ${\rm\bf u}$, ${\rm\bf v}$, ${\rm\bf y}$ or ${\rm\bf z}$, as well as the matrices $E(i)$ and ${D_{\rm\bf u}(i)}$, is a MVF of the parameter vector $p_{i}$.
+This reflects the fact that in an actual system, elements of its system matrices are usually not algebraically independent of each other, and some of them can even not be changed in system designs.
 It can therefore be declared that this model is more convenient in investigating influences of system parameters on the behaviors of a dynamic plant.

 Obviously, the aforementioned model is also applicable to situations in which we are only interested in the influences from part of the subsystem FPPs on the performances of the whole NDS.
 This can be simply done through fixing all other FPPs to a particular numerical value.